 Do Bookkeepers Do Accounting?

 Bookkeepers sometimes do accounting tasks, such as generating financial reports from the accounting software, making journal entries for depreciation and accrued expenses, and more.

 However, the conventional function of a bookkeeper is to record daily transactions and keep your books organized.
 Then they turn that bookkeeping data over to an accountant to provide analysis, advisory services, and prepare tax returns.

 What Is Accounting?

-The accountant will now use the recorded data to interpret, analyze and report on the financial health of the business.
-Because they offer more detailed insights that inform business decisions, you wouldn’t want to hire an accountant to only record income and expenses.
-You’d pay more for the same service a bookkeeper could do for less, and in the process, underutilize the accountant’s expertise.
+An accountant uses the financial data provided by a bookkeeper to interpret, analyze, and report on the financial health of the business.
+Because they offer more detailed insights that inform business decisions, you don’t want to hire an accountant to only record income and expenses.
+You’d pay more for the same service a bookkeeper could do for less and, in the process, underutilize the accountant’s expertise.